Work With Me

 What brings people to this page

-It's usually one of five things.
+It's usually one of these.
 Sometimes several at once.
 (It's almost always several at once.)

-This is a GTM engineering problem.
-I build the instrumentation, capacity allocation, and planning systems that wire engineering work to revenue outcomes.
-It’s not about making engineers “think more like salespeople.”
-It’s about connecting the systems so everyone is working from the same map.
+This is an engineering-to-revenue alignment problem.
+I install the planning systems, delivery metrics, and capacity allocation that wire engineering work to business outcomes.
+Not by making engineers think like salespeople.
+By connecting the systems so everyone works from the same map.

 Your team is talented but nothing ships predictably.